Just because you’re a mom doesn’t mean you want to look like one.

 - It’s versatile and you can use it long after you’re done with pumping.

 - The straps could use a little extra padding to make them more comfortable.

-From the first glance, my favorite breast pump bag was the Sarah Wells “Abby” bag.
-I loved the look of it — it looks like you’re taking a vacation instead of heading out for an ordinary day.
-Fortunately, the performance of this bag lived up to the appearance.
+From the first glance, my favorite breast pump bag was the Sarah Wells “Abby”.
+I love the style — it looks like you’re taking a vacation instead of heading out for an ordinary day.
+And fortunately, the performance of this bag matches its appearance.

-While it is expensive, it’s a great bag that has real leather straps that feel comfortable under all the weight you’ll put in the bag and they’ll hold up well without breaking.
+While it is expensive, it’s a great bag that has real leather straps that feel comfortable under all the weight you’ll be lugging around, and they’ll hold up well without breaking.

 It has thermally-lined pockets so you can keep your breast milk cold after you’ve pumped.
 Plus, the bag is easy to clean and includes photo pouches so you can always have a picture of your baby with you.

-Let me know about any breast pump bags you have tried in the past — I always love to hear about great new products and which ones to stay away from.
+Let me know about any useful bags you have tried in the past — I always love to hear about great new products and which ones to stay away from.
 We mothers have to watch each other’s backs!